jeffgbutler/csharp-payment-calculator/README.md

 Use the following page to simulate traffic: https://jeffgbutler.github.io/payment-calculator-client/

+## Steeltoe

+This application use the Steeltoe (https://steeltoe.io/) package to add these specific capabilities:

+1. We use the Steeltoe Management extension (https://docs.steeltoe.io/api/v3/management/) to add URL endpoints useful for monitoring the application.
+These endpoints are also used by several Tanzu consoles to report application health and to enable other capabilities.
+2. We use the Steeltoe Redis connector (https://docs.steeltoe.io/api/v3/connectors/redis.html) to attach the application to a Redis database when running in production.

 ## Application Environments and Redis

 When the application is run in the "Development" environment, then the application will use an in-memory cache